 - Dimming the display as low as is comfortable. - Removing PC Cards when you do not need them.
 Many PC Cards use a small amount of power while inserted, even if they are not being used. - Modifying the Power Management settings for maximum power savings.
-For more information, see "Changing power settings" on page 114 or "Changing power settings in Windows NT" on page 121. - Closing the display panel to turn off the display while you are not using your notebook.
+For more information, see "Changing power settings" on page 114. - Closing the display panel to turn off the display while you are not using your notebook.
 The display stays off until you open the panel again. - Using Hibernate mode for maximum power savings while the notebook is not in use.
-For more information, see "To activate Hibernate mode:" on page 118. - Using the CD/DVD drive only when necessary.
+For more information, see "Using Hibernate mode" on page 118. - Using the CD/DVD drive only when necessary.
 CD/DVD drives use a large amount of power. - Recharge the battery often, take an extra battery, and fully recharge the batteries before traveling.
 For more information, see "Recharging the battery" on page 107 and "Changing batteries" on page 109.